 Don't overlook the importance of the material quality of your steak knives.
 The best steak knives have a stainless-steel surface and a sturdy handle to hold.
 Your blade comes in three different stainless-steel materials including cold steel, tempered, and hard carbon.

 If you're looking for a robust knife, choose a cold steel blade.
 High carbon stainless steel is the most lightweight out of the three.
 You should get a blade that's tempered if you want a knife that's easy to clean.
+A steel blade knife will also last longer if you know how to sharpen your steak knife correctly.

 Fit stands for how well the components of your knife are placed together.
 There should be no visible gaps between the blade and the handle, and it should appear seamless.